gghatano/analyze_mlbdata_with_R/batting_data/README._e.md

 # chmod u+x download_battingdata
 ./download_battingdata.sh 2010
 ```
-※ if the command does not work, please check the Notes
+※ if the command does not work, please check the "Notes" section.

-The output all2010.csv includes all the batting results of 2010 MLB season.
+The output "all2010.csv" includes all the batting results of 2010 MLB season.

 #### 3. Set the Colnames